 Placing the lid on the countertop annoys you right?
 It leaves that water and food ring that stains your marble counter tops.
 Yeah, no one likes that!
 That’s why it’s amazing that your Instant Pot handles can also function as your lid holder.
 No more stained countertops!

 17. Dishwasher safe parts

 Most parts of your Instant Pot are dishwasher safe.
 Yeah, even the lid.
-Just pop the lid in your dishwasher and it will be sparkly clean.
+Apart from the Instant Pot’s base, just pop the lid in your dishwasher and it will be sparkly clean.

 18. Accessorize your Instant Pot

 Although Instant Pots are multifunctional appliances, you can unlock a plethora of cooking methods if you accessorize your Instant Pot.
 Some very useful accessories are springform pans, steamer baskets, and stackable racks.

 Add flavor to your food by using liquids other than water.
 Flavorful liquids like broths, juices, and stocks can add a lot of flavor.
 By replacing the water with a mixture of tomato broth and chicken broth, then adding a few sautéed onions and garlic, you can transform plain rice into a delicious side dish.

 20. Vent safely with a utensil handle